Dharala Prabhu: Production

-After the overwhelming success of Vicky Donor, a Tamil remake of the film was reported to be produced by Siddharth who acquired the remake rights of the film under his banner Etaki Entertainment.
+After the success of Vicky Donor, a Tamil remake of the film was reported to be produced by Siddharth who acquired the remake rights of the film under his banner Etaki Entertainment.
 Later YNOT Studios also interested in the film's production, collaborating with the actor for the second time after Kadhalil Sodhappuvadhu Yeppadi, and was reported to be made as a bilingual in Tamil and Telugu.
 But no developments had been made further despite its initial announcement.
 The same year, another Telugu film titled Eenade Edho Ayyindi, starring Brahmanandam's son Raja Gautham in the lead role was reported to be the remake film, but the claims were refuted by its director Madhura Sreedhar.
 The film which was later made in Telugu as Naruda Donoruda was released in November 2016.

-In May 2019, Screen Scene Media Entertainment which acquired the remake rights of the film announced that Harish Kalyan will play the lead role reprising Ayushmann Khurrana's character in the original version.
+In May 2019, Screen Scene Media Entertainment which acquired the remake rights of the film announced that Harish Kalyan and Tanya Hope will play the lead role reprising Ayushmann Khurrana's and Yami Gautam's role in the original version.
 At the end of the month, it was reported that Krishna Marimuthu who helmed the 2017 Telugu film Yuddham Sharanam was brought on board as the director, and the film's tentative title Dharala Prabhu was also announced.
 In June 2019, Tanya Hope and Vivek were brought on to the film's cast essaying pivotal roles.
-Principal shooting of the film began the same month with filming took place across the suburbs of Chennai.
+Principal photography began the same month with filming taking place across the suburbs of Chennai.
 The first look of the film was released in January 2020, with the film's tentative title Dharala Prabhu was finalised as the official title.

 Soundtrack

 The soundtrack album of Dharala Prabhu, features eight songs composed by eight different composers, which includes Anirudh Ravichander, Sean Roldan, Vivek-Mervin, Inno Genga, Madley Blues, Bharath Shankar, Kaber Vasuki and Oorka.
 The background score is composed by Bharath Shankar.
 Lyrics for the songs were written by Vignesh Shivan, Subu, Nixy, Bharath Shankar and Kaber Vasuki.
 The audio rights were acquired by Sony Music India.
-Before the album released, five out of eight songs were been released as singles.
+Before the album released, five out of eight songs were released as singles.

 The first single "Aaha Ooho" composed by the Oorka band, was released on 5 February 2020.
 The second single "Unnaal Penne" composed and sung by Inno Genga, with lyrics written by Vignesh Shivan, was released on 17 February 2020.
 The third single track "Rasa Mavan" sung by stand-up comedian Alexander Babu and Harish Venkat, with the former making his singing debut, was released on 28 February 2020.
-The fourth single "Kaadhal Theevey", composed by Sean Roldan and sung by Sid Sriram, was released on 1 March 2020.
-The fifth single "Dharala Prabhu Title Track" sung and composed by Anirudh, was released on 4 March 2020.
+The fourth single "Kaadhal Theevey", composed by Sean Roldan and sung by Sid Sriram, was released on 4 March 2020.
+The fifth single "Dharala Prabhu Title Track" sung and composed by Anirudh, was released on 6 March 2020.
 The title track was re-used from Nani's Gang Leader (2019).
 The remaining songs were released on 6 March 2020.
 Post release a bonus track "Maatra Thendral" was released on 3 June 2020.